Ankit29980/USA-Financial-Data-Analysis/README.md

 * File Storage:

-    Stored the files in Google Drive.

-* API Development:

-    Used Google Cloud Platform to create an API.

-    Connected the Google Drive folder and Power BI using a Python script.
+    used power automate to automatically move the file from otlook to a dedicated google drive folder

-* Data Cleaning and Transformation:
+* Data Processing & Cleaning

+    Accessed the google drive folder directly
+    using power query in power bi.

     Cleaned and transformed the data in Power Query.

 * Report Generation: